Doktor-Hu/Data-Science-Assignment/README.md

 - a

 The experimented models are:
-- ARIMA (a classici stastical model for time-series as baseline), and
+- ARIMA (a classic statistical model for time-series as baseline), and
-- XGBoost (a prevlently used machine learning model)
+- XGBoost (a prevalently used machine learning model)

-After experiments and validation, I decided to use XGBoost model for final forecast.
+After experiments and validation, I decided to use the XGBoost model for the final forecast.

-More overviews, can be viewed by clicking the > below.
+More overviews can be viewed by clicking the > below.

 ---